 I love this place!
 It sits right in the small port of Neos Marmaras, and some of the tables are literally by the water.

-It has a wonderful cozy and contemporary feel and a fantastic seafood menu, although you can also get the classics like souvlaki, gyros, or moussaka.
+It has a wonderfully cozy and contemporary feel and a fantastic seafood menu, although you can also get the classics like souvlaki, gyros, or moussaka.
 The house red wine is also really, really good.
 This is my personal favorite restaurant in Neos Marmaras.

 Cool down with Stefan’s Ice Cream

-You can find ice cream at every corner, but I really like this place because of their wide array of flavors and just plain amazing ice cream.
+You can find ice cream at every corner, but I really like this place because of its wide array of flavors and just plain amazing ice cream.
 My favorite combo is pistachio and fig.